hckhead/lena-mcp/README.md

 5. **Database Caching**: Database contexts are cached to avoid repeatedly querying the same tables.
 6. **Limited Response Size**: API calls to the AI model include parameters to limit the response size, reducing processing time.
 7. **Limited Database Queries**: Database queries are limited to 100 rows to reduce the amount of data transferred and processed.
+8. **Startup Caching**: Documents and database tables are pre-parsed and cached at application startup, eliminating the initial delay when they are first accessed.
+9. **In-memory Response Caching**: AI responses are cached in memory to avoid repeatedly generating responses for similar questions.
+The system normalizes prompts (removing common words, sorting words, etc.) to identify similar questions, allowing it to reuse responses even when questions are phrased differently.

 ## Automatic Context Determination